jacobbartzen/Perceptron/README.md

 1. Weight all inputs and add a bias
    - y = w1x1 + w2x2... + wnxn + b = ∑wx + b

-2. This value is then passed through an activation function.
-This project does not currently include an activation function because it focuses on a simple single-neuron example.
+2. This value is then passed through an activation function. perceptron.c uses the reLU activation function, which simply changes negative values to 0

 ## Training